 Why is this an important first step?
 Take a look at the example below.

 A credit card’s basic interest rate is 19.9%.
 At the very least, your minimum payment will be:

-- A flat dollar amount, usually $10, plus any interest and fee, or
+- A flat dollar amount, usually $10, plus any interest and fees

 - A percentage of your outstanding balance (typically 3%)